These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 - Does the structure support infinite growth or will my organization (and profits) break away?

-- Is the compensation structure focused on direct sales or building a team?
+- Is the compensation structure focused on direct sales or building a team and overall product sales through my organization?

 - Will my average distributor be able to consistently make money?

-- Will a top level distributor be able to make at least 7 figures a year?
+- Is it possible for a top level distributor to make at least 7 figures a year (preferably 8)?

 - What commission caps or limits are in place and are they reasonable?